abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 ---
-title: Cyber Security Interview Questions and Answers (for Jobs*)
+title: Cyber Security Interview Questions (for Jobs*)
 date: 2023-07-12
 author: Abhinav Kumar
 image: {
   src: "/images/Cyber_Sec_Interview_Questions.jpg",
   alt: "Cyber Security Interview Questions and Answers", }
-description: Real Cyber Security Interview Questions for Jobs in different domains of Cyber Security like Offensive Devensive and more.
+description: Real Cyber Security Interview Questions , Penetration tester Interview Questions, SOC Analyst Interview Questions, Malware Analyst, Red Team Engineer and more Interview Questions.
 draft: false
 category: Hacking 101
 ---

-Cyber Security Interview Questions is for students and working professionals who are preparing to get into , or switch to Cyber Security Job Roles .
-These questions are mostly crowd-sources , hence for many it may seem very trivial.
-I shall also add some questions that I faced in Cyber Security Interviews.
+Cyber Security Interview Questions for Penetration Testers, Red Team Engineers, SCO Analyst, Malware Researchers, Network Security Engineers and more.
+These are real questions faced by candidates in different domain interviews.
+These questions can help serious Job seekers and students alike who want to enter Cyber Security and clueless what might be asked in Interviews.

 Different Cyber Security Job Roles - A look at different domains in Cyber Security, this is not perfect, but still can help to get some idea of different roles one might take in CYber Security Jobs